kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-9.md

 - Note that `kubeadm upgrade` will not touch any of your workloads, only Kubernetes-internal components.
 As a best-practice you should back up what's important to you.
 For example, any app-level state, such as a database an app might depend on (like MySQL or MongoDB) must be backed up beforehand.

 {{< caution >}}
-**Caution:** All the containers will get restarted after the upgrade, due to container spec hash value gets changed.
+All the containers will get restarted after the upgrade, due to container spec hash value gets changed.
 {{< /caution >}}

 Also, note that only one minor version upgrade is supported.
 For example, you can only upgrade from 1.8 to 1.9, not from 1.7 to 1.9.